chithra-qa/PexusAssignment/README.md

 The glue code implements more functions like type, submit, clear, select, click and check.
 These can be specified in the featureFile in the datatable format

+The test is implemented for Windows-Chrome.
+ChromeDriver executable is part of the repo.

 To run from commandline
 -------------------------
 Checkout the project